mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 As we said, the Kotlin language does not support the _for-comprehension_ syntax, so the sequences of nested calls to the `flatMap` and `map` function repeatedly can be a bit confusing.
 Again, the Arrow library gives us help to define an `option` DSL to call functions on `Option` values in a more readable way.

-The `option` DSL is similar to the `nullable` DSL, but it works on the `Option` type instead.
+The `option` DSL is similar to the `nullable` DSL, but works on the `Option` type instead.
 As for the `nullable` counterpart, we have two flavors of the DSL.
 The one accepting a suspendable lambda with receiver is `option`, and the one taking a non-suspendable lambda with receiver is called `option.eager`.
 The receiver of the former DSL is an `arrow.core.continuations.OptionEffectScope`.
 In contrast, the latter DSL accepts an `arrow.core.continuations.OptionEagerEffectScope`.

 Let's change the above function to use the `option` DSL: